-After studying Experimental Psychology as part of the Natural Sciences tripos at Cambridge University, Paul joined Daniel Wolpert’s research group where he conducted experiments in motor learning and sensorimotor prediction.
-On obtaining his PhD in 2006, he took up a post-doctoral position in Masud Husain's group at the UCL Institute of Cognitive Neuroscience, where he investigated visual memory, eye movements and the neglect syndrome.
+After studying Experimental Psychology as part of Natural Sciences at the University of Cambridge, Paul joined Daniel Wolpert’s research group where he conducted experiments in motor learning and sensorimotor prediction.
+On obtaining his PhD in 2006, he took up a post-doctoral position in Masud Husain's group at the UCL Institute of Cognitive Neuroscience, where he investigated visual memory, eye movements and the spatial neglect syndrome.
 In 2010 he joined the UCL Institute of Neurology as a Wellcome-Beit Prize Fellow.
 In 2013–15, Paul was a Visiting Scholar at the Institute of Cognitive & Brain Sciences, UC Berkeley.
 In 2015 he returned to the University of Cambridge as a Wellcome Trust Senior Research Fellow.
 In 2022, he was made Professor of Computation and Cognition.